stevertaylor/NX01/README.md

     execute `python NX01_master.py --from-h5
     --psrlist=./PsrListings_GWB.txt --nmodes=15 --incGWB --fix-slope
     --psrEndIndex=18 --dirExt=./chains_firsttests/`.
+13. If you get errors with importing `NX01_jitter` then you may need to cythonize this module first.
+On the command line type `python setup-cython.py build_ext --inplace`.
+This should build the module, allowing you to repeat (12) without errors.
-13. This will initiate a run, producing a parent directory `chains_firsttests`, and run-specific sub-directory.
+14. This will initiate a run, producing a parent directory `chains_firsttests`, and run-specific sub-directory.
 This sub-directory will contain MCMC sample files and many auxillary files, amongst which is `parameter_list.txt`.
 This contains two columns; the first is a list of indices corresponding to columns of `chain_1.txt` where one can find the parameters of the second column.
-14. After identifying the column of `chain_1.txt` which corresponds to `Agwb`, you can get an x% upper limit by executing the following:
+15. After identifying the column of `chain_1.txt` which corresponds to `Agwb`, you can get an x% upper limit by executing the following:

 			import NX01_bayesutils as bu
 			upper_lim = bu.confinterval(Agwb_samples, sigma=x/100, onesided=True)[1]
-15. If you want to make a few summary plots, you can use `NX01_processResults.py`.
+16. If you want to make a few summary plots, you can use `NX01_processResults.py`.
 Execute `python NX01_processResults.py --help` to see the options available to you.
 An example command is `python NX01_processResults.py --parentpath=/home/user/NX01/chains_firsttests --chaindir=nanograv_gwbdetect_noCorr_gam4p33_reddetectpowerlaw_nmodes15`
-16. [EXTRA] If you want to make use of the NX01 GUI, you will need to install ipython widgets as follows: `conda install ipywidgets`.
+17. [EXTRA] If you want to make use of the NX01 GUI, you will need to install ipython widgets as follows: `conda install ipywidgets`.
-17. [EXTRA] Open `NX01_GUI.ipynb` and execute the cells.
+18. [EXTRA] Open `NX01_GUI.ipynb` and execute the cells.
 This will produce an interactive GUI, allowing you to check boxes or enter options for your model.
 Clicking `Store Model` will create a json file called `mymodel.json` in the NX01 directory.
 Clicking `Engage` will begin